 I have one year experience in Online Fraud Detection where I was responsible to design/implement Machine Learning algorithms to analyze Facebook, Twitter, Google+, LinkedIn & other social networks data in order to detect Fake/Fraud Digital Identities.

-In July 2014, we made our Java ML/NLP library open source!
-We used this library for analyzing tweets and building predictive models.
-The predictive models can be used for analyzing election campaigns in order to dig into social media conversations (public opinions) and get insights for making intelligent decisions.
-You can pull the code from its github repository: Twitter Mining.
+In July 2014, we open sourced our Java ML/NLP library.
+We used this library for mining tweets and building predictive models.
+The predictive models are used for analyzing elections and mining public opinions in social media.
+You can pull the code from github: Twitter Mining.

 I finally documented my notes from 2013 Knowledge Discovery and Data Mining Conference in Chicago!
 Most of my notes are about talks in advertising and outlier detection spaces.
 I also posted some notes about some interesting talks that I attended related to optimization and its importance in machine learning, Google Trends and the possibility of predicting present, how to start a data company and so on.
 Read the article from here: My Takes from KDD 2013!